Charlotte, NC Demographics

 A map of Charlotte's Population by Race

-Of the 776 places in North Carolina, Charlotte is the most populous.
+Charlotte is ranked the most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Charlotte was ranked the 1st most populous place in the 2020 Census.

 Charlotte's White Population